Profile Search Screen

 Note: A Future Grid, showing a guest's future reservations, appears below the search results grid opens and displays future reservations for all profile types (Individual, Company, Travel Agent, Group, Source and Contact) as well as the default View By value of View All when the PROFILES > SHOW FUTURE RESERVATIONS Application Parameter is set to Y.

-Note: If the RATES > MULTI CURRENCY application parameter is set to Y and rate codes are configured in various currencies, the rate amount displayed is based on the currency of the rate code.
+Notes: If the RATES > MULTI CURRENCY application parameter is set to Y and rate codes are configured in various currencies, the rate amount displayed is based on the currency of the rate code.

-Note: When performing Profile Merge, an identical screen appears from the Profile Search screen named Profile Search (Merge).
+When performing Profile Merge, an identical screen appears from the Profile Search screen named Profile Search (Merge).
 The Profile Search (Merge) screen appears when a profile is highlighted and these buttons are selected: Edit > Options > Merge.
 See Profile Merge for more information.

-Note: Please be aware that the maximum number of search results returned for any search is 1000 records.
+The maximum number of search results returned for any search is 1000 records.

 Enter as many search criteria as you think necessary to narrow your search.
 Press the Enter key or select the Search button to initiate the search.
 Select the Clear button to remove all search criteria and enter new search options.